svitlanabradley/YogaTimeStudio/README.md

 ## 📦 Performance

 - Each page is optimized to stay under 500kB total data transfer from an empty cache.
-- Lightweight CSS and JavaScript bundled efficiently.
+- Lightweight CSS and JavaScript are bundled efficiently.
 - Lazy loading boosts performance on slower networks.

 ---